yorickpeterse/yorickpeterse.com/content/articles/oga-a-new-xml-and-html-parser-for-ruby.md

+---
+title: "Oga: a new XML/HTML parser for Ruby"
+created_at: 2014-09-12 14:45
+kind: article
+keywords:
+  - ruby
+  - html
+  - xml
+  - parser
+  - oga

+description: "Oga is an XML/HTML parser written in Ruby"
+---

 In the Ruby ecosystem there are plenty of HTTP libraries.
 Net::HTTP, HTTParty, HTTPClient, Patron, Curb, Excon, Tyhpoeus, just to name a few.
 There are so many of them it's almost as if it's required that one writes an HTTP client in order